cryptostorage/cryptostorage.com/README.md

 - OmiseGo

 # ⚠ First Release
 This is the first release of this software.
-It should not be trusted with signficant amounts until it's reviewed by the community.
+It should not be trusted with signficant amounts until it is reviewed by the community.

-# Using This Tool as Securely as Possible
+# Using this Tool as Securely as Possible

 Security is a spectrum.
-Following a few recommendations will improve the security of your cryptocurrency.

 The following procedure is recommended to use this tool as securely as possible:

 1. [Download and verify cryptostorage.com-*[version]*.zip.](#download-and-verify-the-source-code)
 2. Transfer cryptostorage.com-*[version]*.zip to a secure computer using a flash drive.